 The Scheduler is another crucial Control plane component.
 It's responsible for placing Pods, the smallest unit of computing in Kubernetes, onto suitable Worker nodes.
 When you submit a request to run a Pod, the Scheduler finds the best node to host it.
 It considers factors like resource utilisation, constraints, and affinity rules.

 Controllers are indispensable parts of the Control plane.
 They come in various flavours like Node Controller, Replication Controller, and Endpoints Controller.
-Controllers maintain the desired state of the cluster by constantly comparing the current state with the desired state and adjusting as needed.
+Controllers maintain the cluster's desired state by continuously comparing and adjusting the current state as needed.

-Level up your DevOps skills with our DevOps Courses – Register now and navigate the future of application orchestration!
+Hone your DevOps expertise with our comprehensive DevOps Courses - Register today!

 The Data plane is the layer where the actual workloads run.
 It exists mainly on the Worker nodes.
 The Kubelet is the node agent that ensures all containers in the Pod are healthy.
 It starts, stops, and restarts containers as needed to keep the system stable.